metamath/lamp-guide/docs/index.md

      ( tan ` A ) = ( ( sin ` A ) / ( cos ` A ) ) )
 ~~~~

-It turns out that metamath-lamp can immediately prove this new statement.
+It turns out that metamath-lamp can immediately prove this new step.

 > Press the "Unify" icon near the top.
 Note that the new
-> statement now has a green checkmark.
+> step now has a green checkmark.

 You can click on any bold **P** to show the justification for each
-statement with a green checkmark; press the same bold **P** again
+step with a green checkmark; press the same bold **P** again
 to hide the justification.

 #### Matching the goal's antecedent for cotangent